 NHS England and NHS Improvement National Estates Team: Collaboration Hub

-The Collaboration Hub is a protected space for local NHS estates teams to access key information as well as to collaborate and to share ideas and successes.
+The Collaboration Hub is a protected space for local NHS estates and facilities teams to access key information as well as to collaborate and to share ideas and successes.
 Access to the Collaboration Hub for individuals from local NHS estates teams can be arranged by e-mailing [email protected]

 Our thanks to all of those working in estates and facilities for all that you in maintaining the NHS estate, facilitating patient care as well as supporting the response to the current pandemic.
 The service could not function without you.